 Students may take classes at Upper Iowa University without being accepted in a degree-seeking program.
-Their official status is "non-matriculated" -- a traditional academic term meaning not enrolled in a degree program.
-All non-matriculated students will be required to complete an information update form.
+Their official status is "non-matriculated" -- a traditional academic session meaning not enrolled in a degree program.
+All non-matriculated students will be required to complete an application for admission.